mrviduus/xUnitV3LoadFramework/docs/user-guides/mixed-testing-support.md

-# UseLoadFramework Attribute - Mixed Testing Support
+# Mixed Testing Support - Load Tests and Standard xUnit Tests

-The `UseLoadFrameworkAttribute` enables you to run both standard xUnit tests and LoadFramework load tests within the same project, providing maximum flexibility for your testing needs.
+The xUnitV3LoadFramework now supports seamless integration of both standard xUnit tests and load tests within the same project without requiring any special attributes.

 ## Overview

-By default, when you configure the LoadTestFramework at the assembly level using `[assembly: TestFramework("xUnitV3LoadFramework.Extensions.Framework.LoadTestFrameworkStartup", "xUnitV3LoadFramework")]`, ALL test classes in that assembly are processed by the load testing framework.

-The `UseLoadFrameworkAttribute` allows you to selectively choose which test classes should use the load testing capabilities, while other classes can run as standard xUnit tests.
+The framework automatically detects which tests should be executed as load tests based on the presence of the `[Load]` attribute on test methods.
+This means you can:

+- Run standard xUnit tests (Facts, Theories) normally
+- Run load tests with the `[Load]` attribute using the actor-based load framework
+- Mix both types of tests in the same test class
+- No longer need the `UseLoadFrameworkAttribute` or special configuration

 ## Usage